conductorpepper/night2/README.md

 ___NixOS Configuration V3___

-A heavy refactor of my previous configuration for simplicity and cleanliness, starting almost completely from scratch.
+A refactor of my previous configuration for simplicity and cleanliness.

-A single-user flake-parts flake that follows unstable.

-## Exports

-This flake exports a few [packages](./packages/) and [modules](./modules/) (quality varies) that are not present in nixpkgs.

 ## Hosts

-Hostnames are based off of inabakumori.
-Secondary machines -- VMs, ISOs, and miscellaneous devices -- will be based off other vocaloid artists and stuff (like ime44).

 | Host                | System             | Notes               |
 |---------------------|--------------------|---------------------|